joyoshish/joyoshish.github.io/_posts/2024-05-13-mathforml-linalg1.md

 title: Linear Algebra Basics for ML - Vector Operations, Norms, and Projections
 date: 2024-05-13 11:20:00
 description: Linear Algebra 1 - Mathematics for Machine Learning
-tags: ml ai linear_algebra math
+tags: ml ai linear-algebra math
 math: true
 categories: machine-learning math
 # thumbnail: assets/img/linalg_banner.png
 giscus_comments: true
 related_posts: true
+chart:
+  plotly: true
 toc:
   beginning: true
 ---

 In machine learning, every problem—whether it’s image recognition, natural language processing, or anomaly detection—begins with how we represent data.
 In this post, we’ll take a deep dive into vectors and vector spaces, exploring the underlying mathematics that enables ML algorithms to learn from data.
 We’ll follow a problem-driven approach: each section starts with a real-world ML challenge, introduces the mathematical tool needed, explains the theory from the ground up, and concludes with a detailed solution along with Python coding examples and real-world applications in NLP and Computer Vision.